flenniken/statictea/docs/runFunction.md

 # funLen_li

-Return the number of elements in a list.
+Number of elements in a list.

 ~~~
 len(list: list) int